 The above pair denotes the number of units of home currency per unit of foreign currency.
 For example if the quote is 1 $ = Rs.
 67/-, this means that to buy a $, you need Rs.
 67. This signifies a DIRECT QUOTE in India.

-Based on the above example, always keep in this mind, that in case of a direct quote, a foreign currency is always listed as the base currency and the domestic/ home currency is the term currency.
+Based on the above example, always keep in this mind, that in case of a direct quote, a foreign currency transactions are always listed as the base currency and the domestic/ home currency as the term currency.

 For example, the indirect quote will be INR 1 = USD 0.01503.
 Hence, it is the value of $ in terms of the Indian rupee.

 Note: Direct quote is more common than the indirect quote.

 Two way Quotes

 You will always find the quotes coming with two quotes for buy/BID as well sell/ ASK.